vietmap-company/vietmap-gl-react-native/docs/components/SymbolLayer.md

 ### `symbolAvoidEdges`

 If true, the symbols will not cross tile edges to avoid mutual collisions.
 Recommended in layers that don't have enough padding in the vector tile to prevent collisions, or if it is a point symbol layer placed after a line symbol layer.
-When using a client that supports global collision detection, like MapLibre GL JS version 0.42.0 or greater, enabling this property is not needed to prevent clipped labels at tile boundaries.
+When using a client that supports global collision detection, like VietMap GL JS version 0.42.0 or greater, enabling this property is not needed to prevent clipped labels at tile boundaries.

 <dl>
     <dt>Type</dt>